 Your foundation consists of course of whatever body parts are in contact with the ground.
 However, I actually consider this definition to be somewhat negotiable.
 When placing a foot on a wall, for example, it is worth considering that foot part of your foundation.
 In fact, a lifted leg can contribute to your overall alignment when you treat it as part of the foundation in poses such as Warrior III and Half Moon.
 This is true even if the lifted foot is not touching a wall.
 Engaging that lifted leg AS IF it were connected to the floor will lend more balance to the pose, in the figurative as well as the literal sense.

 Lastly, I want to add another dimension to the idea of setting your foundation.
 It is the creation of a stable and balanced mental underpinning for each pose.
-Setting your foundation can also mean setting an intention for each pose.
+Setting your foundation can also refer to your mental foundation; in other words, setting an intention for each pose.
 It can mean becoming conscious of why you practice yoga.
 It can mean opening yourself to the experience of each pose without goals or pre-conceived notions.
-In other words, setting your foundation can include cultivating an attitude of receptivity so that your practice is guided by your awareness of your body and mind, instead of being ruled by your ego.
+In other words, setting your foundation can include cultivating an attitude of receptivity so that your practice is guided by your awareness of your body and mind, instead of being driven by your goals.

 When you establish such a receptive state of mind as you move into a challenging pose, you may notice an interesting change.
 While a supportive mental foundation may not decrease the intensity of the pose, it may make it possible to savor that intensity instead of merely enduring it.